EdgewareRoad/TrivySummary/README.md

     The required output file name.
 If the filename ends in .pdf then the output is a PDF report.
 If not, a JSON format is used.
 Defaults to "trivysummary.pdf" in the current working directory.
+    Please note that the --bothPDFAndJSONOutput argument can be used to output both PDF _and_ JSON

+  --bothPDFAndJSONOutput
+    If set, both PDF and JSON output will be created, using the --outputFile argument and intelligently amending the suffix.
+Saves time if you need both output forms.

   --failPriorityThreshold=...
     The priority threshold at or above which any open vulnerabilities